 6 “A child’s early language exposure is increasingly acknowledged as pivotal in language development and, more importantly, in ultimate educational and intellectual achievement.
 Studies have demonstrated a large inequality in children’s early language environments, with children from families of lower socioeconomic status hearing approximately thirty million words less than their peers from families of higher socioeconomic status.
 Furthermore, the number of words a child is exposed to between ages 0-3 is significantly correlated to the child’s ultimate IQ and academic success.” http://thirtymillionwords.org/tmw-initiative/.

-additional learning time each year.
 Extended learning time, when used strategically, yields significant academic benefits, especially for specific student subgroups such as ELLs.7 Additional instructional time will allow students to develop the skills they need to be on the path to college.8 We prioritize time in our extended model on the core subjects.
 All students will be reading and writing at or above grade level by third grade.9 All will receive approximately 200 minutes of daily literacy instruction.
 That time will be used for a balanced literacy approach: students will engage in interactive read aloud, shared reading, small-group guided reading, and independent reading each day.10 Targeted guided reading provides students the opportunity for phonics work and word study, critical to the development of reading skills.
 The balanced approach between print and language-rich learning opportunities is an accepted best practice supported by research and national literacy experts.11 We will provide targeted development and support to teachers so they can implement rigorous literacy instruction, guided by principles in Reading Reconsidered.12 We will incorporate close reading and challenging texts so students develop into enthusiastic, analytical readers.
 A love of literacy will be cultivated across classrooms and throughout the school community.
 Each classroom will have a library of books labeled by level and organized by genre or topic; students will have independent reading books with them throughout the day.
 In addition to 200 minutes of daily literacy instruction, students will be expected to read at home every night; families will sign nightly reading logs, provided in the home language, to ensure literacy expectations are consistent in school and at home.
 With the goal of placing students on the path to college, we will develop rigorous curricula and deliver quality instruction across content areas.
 To ensure students are being challenged and engaging with high-quality content, we will select research-based, standards-aligned curricula across subject areas and create internal curricula as necessary.
 Within each subject area, we will break down content using essential questions and key ideas that students need to answer and understand to master an objective.
 Teachers will use high-level questioning and prompting to ensure students are doing the cognitive heavy lifting.
 When a student answers a question, rather than addressing the answer with “Right” or “Wrong,” teachers will respond with, “Why do you think that?,” “What is the evidence that supports your claim,” or “Do you agree or disagree with ?,” so students develop the habits of justifying their answers and evaluating the answers of classmates.
 College prep academics will be accompanied by supportive college messaging.
 Each classroom will be named for a college/university students might aim to attend.
 There will be “Class of ” banners in each room, college banners will adorn hallways, and bulletin boards will provide inspirational information about colleges and universities.
 All students will receive the message that they are working hard every day to be on the path to college so they can live lives of opportunity.